What is Coupon Rate?

-How Coupon Rate Affects the Price of a Bond
+How the Coupon Rate Affects the Price of a Bond

-All types of bonds pay an annual interest to the bondholder, and the amount of interest is known as the coupon rate.
+All types of bonds pay interest to the bondholder.
+The amount of interest is known as the coupon rate.
 Unlike other financial products, the dollar amount (and not the percentage) is fixed over time.
 For example, a bond with a face value of $1000 and a 2% coupon rate pays $20 to the bondholder until its maturity.
-Even if the bond price rises or falls in value, the interest will remain $20 for the lifetime of the bond until the maturity date.
+Even if the bond price rises or falls in value, the interest payments will remain $20 for the lifetime of the bond until the maturity date.

 Coupon Rate vs. Yield to Maturity

 For example, if the face value of a bond is $1,000 and its coupon rate is 2%, the interest income equals $20.
-Whether the economy improves, worsens or remains stagnant, the interest income does not change.
-Assuming that the price of the bond increases to $1,500, the yield to maturity changes from 2% to 1.33%, i.e., $20/$1,500= 1.33%.
-If the price of the bond falls to $800, the yield to maturity will change from 2% to 2.5%, i.e., $20/$800= 2.5%.
+Whether the economy improves, worsens, or remains the same, the interest income does not change.
+Assuming that the price of the bond increases to $1,500, then the yield to maturity changes from 2% to 1.33% ($20/$1,500= 1.33%).
+If the price of the bond falls to $800, then the yield to maturity will change from 2% to 2.5% ( i.e., $20/$800= 2.5%.
 The yield to maturity only equals the coupon rate when the bond sells at face value.
-The bond sells at a discount if its market price is below the par value, and in such a situation, the yield to maturity is higher than the coupon rate.
-A premium bond sells at a higher price than the face value, and its yield is lower than the coupon rate.
+The bond sells at a discount if its market price is below the par value.
+In such a situation, the yield to maturity is higher than the coupon rate.
+A premium bond sells at a higher price than its face value, and its yield to maturity is lower than the coupon rate.